rstraub/rstraub.github.io/_drafts/why-use-kotlin.md

 What are the "hammers" I'll compare it with?
 My personal experience (besides Kotlin) is mostly with Java, Javascript, and Typescript, which I will make my comparisons with.
 Though I am by no means an expert, working with Kotlin daily has provided me with enough experience to have an informed opinion.
 Let's get started!

-## 💘 6 Reasons to love Kotlin
+## 💘 6 Aspects I Love
 Kotlin is a language with a lot to offer, and most of the time all the attention goes out to the shiny stuff: Data classes, extension functions, operator overloading, you name it.
-The language's greatest strengths for me are more subtle.
+To me, the language's greatest strengths are more subtle.
 Let's see what those are.

 ### 🏷️ Names Trump Types
 What is the most crucial property of good code?
 It tells you what it does.
 Plain and simple.